reuk/wayverb/docs_source/title_page.md

 abstract: |

-	Musicians and sound designers use reverberation effects to impart a sense of space and realism to their compositions.
-Convolution reverb tools can be used to produce these high-quality reverb effects.
-However, to evoke the characteristics of a particular room, the impulse response of that room must be recorded.
-This process is time consuming and requires specialist equipment, which may render the process impractical.
-Architects may often face a similar
-	problem: they require some method of evaluating whether rooms will meet exacting acoustic specifications, before building commences.
-In this case, it is impossible to record the impulse response, because the room doesn't exist yet.

-	Both problems can be solved by acoustic simulation, which predicts acoustic behaviour using virtual 3D models.
+	Acoustic simulation aims to predict the behaviour of sound in a particular space.
 These simulations can be carried out on commodity computing hardware, and are faster, cheaper, and more convenient than building and recording a physical space.
+This is useful to architects, who need to know that their designs will meet exacting specifications before building starts.
+It is also useful to musicians and sound designers, who can use the simulation results to create pleasing, precise, and immersive audio effects.

-Currently, users are limited in their choice of simulation software, as existing solutions focus either on speed or on overall correctness.
-Fast simulations are based on geometric methods, which are intrinsically inaccurate at low frequencies, while accurate techniques are based on wave-modelling, which becomes prohibitively slow at higher frequencies.
-There is a clear need for a program which is able to produce accurate results quickly, and which is easy to use without specialist training.
+	Currently, users are limited in their choice of simulation software, as existing solutions focus either on speed or on overall accuracy.
+Fast simulation techniques are often inaccurate at low frequencies, while more accurate techniques become prohibitively slow at higher frequencies.
+There is a clear need for a program which is fast, accurate at all frequencies, and easy to use without specialist training.

 	This project identifies a hybrid acoustic simulation technique which combines the efficiency of geometric simulation with the accuracy of wave-based modelling.
 This fusion of simulation techniques, not available in any existing piece of simulation software, gives the user the flexibility to balance accuracy against efficiency as they require.
 This hybrid method is implemented in the Wayverb program.
-For increased performance, Wayverb uses graphics hardware to accelerate calculations via parallelisation.
 The program is made free and open-source, with a simple graphical interface, differentiating it from hybrid simulators found in the literature which are all private and closed-source.
 In this way, Wayverb is uniquely accurate, efficient, and accessible.

+	Rather than presenting an entirely new simulation method, the Wayverb project surveys algorithms from the literature, employing those which are deemed most appropriate.
+It focuses on issues of practical implementation.
+In particular, for increased performance, Wayverb uses graphics hardware to accelerate calculations via parallelisation.
+Test data is presented to demonstrate accuracy.

 	The Wayverb program demonstrates that the hybrid method is efficient enough to be viable in consumer software, but testing reveals that simulation results are